 Some may say that Kim should not take the extra French lessons, and should focus on being a well-rounded student.
 If Kim has a gift and passion for a second language, she should get the opportunity to take the extra lessons.
 Many students supplement their favorite activities with private lessons or teams outside of the school day.
 Another language just happens to be her "thing."

 - Students need to pull all of their thoughts together, restate but reword their thesis statement, and find the words to connect to their HOOK.

 - (Remember "Bonjour?"
 How about ending with "Parlez-vous Français?")

 Write in paragraphs and to write a complete essay.

 - Aspire doesn't allow indenting with the TAB key.

-- Students can use the space bar to move over or add an extra space BETWEEN paragraphs.
+- Students can use the space bar to move over 5 spaces or add an extra space BETWEEN paragraphs.

 - This is not MLA format, but it's okay.

 - The more that we practice, revise, and rewrite, the easier it will be on assessment day.